stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/2-python-logs.md

 Lines 9-10 set some local variables from the environment.

-Lines 12 and 13 create a configured `LogsApi` instance.
+Lines 12-13 create a configured `LogsApi` instance.

 Lines 14-29 create an `HTTPLog` instance containing two `HTTPLogItem` instances.
 You should recognize the `HTTPLogItem` arguments from the first lab, where you created log entries using Postman.